-What a quantity of hay would be required, the material most easily obtained !
+What a quantity of hay would be required, the material most easily obtained!
 An elephant eats four hundred pounds of hay in twenty-four hours.
 Since there are two species of elephants, the African and the Indian, there must have been four elephants in the ark; and, supposing them to live upon hay, they would require three hundred tons.
-There are, at least, seven species of the rhinoceros; and fourteen of these, at seventy-five tons each, would consume no less than one thousand and fifty tons.
-The one thousand two hundred and thirty-nine clean beasts oxen, elk, giraffes, camels, deer, antelope, sheep, goats, with the horses, zebras, asses, hippopotami, rodents, and marsupials - could not have required less than two thousand five hundred tons; making a total of three thousand eight hundred and fifty tons.
-A ton of hay occupies about eighteen cubit yards; and the quantity of hay required would fill sixty-nine thousand three hundred cubic yards of space, or more than two-thirds of the entire capacity of the ark.
+There are at least seven species of the rhinoceros; and fourteen of these, at seventy-five tons each, would consume no less than one thousand and fifty tons.
+The two thousand four hundred and seventy-eight clean beasts,-oxen, elk, giraffes, camels, deer, antelope, sheep, goats, with the horses, zebras, asses, hippopotami, rodents, and marsupials-could not have required less than four thousand five hundred tons; making a total of five thousand eight hundred and fifty tons.
+A ton of hay occupies about eighteen cubic yards; and the quantity of hay required would fill a hundred and five thousand three hundred cubic yards of space, or more than the entire capacity of the ark.